genarationth/firstsprint-ArmSiwatK/README.md

 ## Task 2: Submit your Wireframe design.
 Edit this Readme.md by attach link of your figma design.

-Paste you Figma designe here :
+Paste you Figma design here: https://www.figma.com/file/2h5KZAcvJmiugwZcHS9k92/Untitled?node-id=0%3A1&t=ihbpmItcE37sbpXa-1